zackschuster/ng-app/README.md

 # IE11 Support

-ng-app is written in ES2015+ syntax, so it will need to be compiled to ES5

-ng-app bundles are compiled to ES5
+ng-app `.js` bundles are compiled to ES5 & are drop-in ready for IE11

+ng-app `.cjs`/`.mjs` bundles are compiled to ES2019 & are NOT drop-in ready for IE11

-ng-app only needs polyfills for the following APIs:
+ng-app only needs polyfills for the following APIs in IE11:
 - `fetch`
 - `AbortController`
-- `Map`
 - `Promise`
-- `Set`